dotnet/designs/accepted/install-locations.md

 Installer behavior:
 * There can only be one globally registered location.
-* The installer should query the system for existing .NET Core global installs.
-If it finds any, it should only install to the already registered location, it should not install to a new location.
+* On Windows the installer will query the system for existing .NET Core global installs.
+If it finds any, it should only install to the already registered location.
+* On Linux the distro builders will decide the location of the global install and write it into the globally registered location.

 *Custom install locations are supported for .NET Core 3.0 on Windows, other cases are not yet committed.*